-Beginning in calendar year 2016, the cumulative number of site visits in a 12-month period shall not exceed 50 so all requests may not be met in a given year.
+The cumulative number of site visits in a 12-month period shall not exceed 50 so all requests may not be met in a given year.
 The CVTEA may in its sole discretion and for good cause shown give consideration to exceed the maximum number of site visits.
 Currently accredited programs will be given priority in scheduling.

 2. Initial Review

 3. Confirmation of Acceptance of Initial ApplicationInformation received from the program will be reviewed by AVMA staff.
 If it appears that the program is making appropriate progress toward significantly meeting the Standards of Accreditation, AVMA staff will confirm a mutually agreed upon site visit date.
 Classes must be in session during the site visit evaluation.
 An initial accreditation site visit is usually conducted when the initial class has completed approximately two-thirds of the curriculum.
-A self-study report will be due no later than 8 weeks prior to the site visit
+A self-study report will be due no later, and no earlier, than 8 weeks prior to the site visit

-4. The Program must then meet the criteria and follow the steps outlined in the Standard Operating Procedures for an Accreditation Site Visit in Section VI part C.INITIAL REVIEW OF THE PROGRAM AND SCHEDULING OF A SITE VISIT IS NOT A GUARANTEE OF ACCREDITATION NOR DOES IT GRANT ANY TEMPORARY ACCREDITATION STATUS.
+4. The program must then meet the criteria and follow the steps outlined in the Standard Operating Procedures for an Accreditation Site Visit in Section VI part C.INITIAL REVIEW OF THE PROGRAM AND SCHEDULING OF A SITE VISIT IS NOT A GUARANTEE OF ACCREDITATION NOR DOES IT GRANT ANY TEMPORARY ACCREDITATION STATUS.